FOG Prevention Training for Rural Communities

 - Learn more about Best Management Practices in dealing with FOG

 - Access useful FOG-prevention resources and receive ongoing technical support

 Workshops served rural centers throughout the Northwest:

 - Oregon: La Grande, The Dalles, Medford, Lincoln City

 - Alaska: Anchorage, Fairbanks

-Check out our page of Additional Resources for FOG Prevention Training.
+Check out the Western States Alliance FOG Prevention Training website.
 Whether you’re a pumper, plumber, restaurant manager, or inspector, you’re sure to find useful resources about state sewer codes, preferred pumper programs, and best management guides.

 The resources to carry out this training project were generously provided by the United States Department of Agriculture.